kishoregajjala/DeepRL-PRJ-Collaboration-Competition/README.md

 * This yields a single score for each episode.

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

-NOTE: The project environment is similar to, but not identical to the Tennis environment on the [Unity ML-Agents GitHub page](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md).

 We are required to work with the environment that we will provide as part of the project.
 In particular, the project submission should not use the environment on the ML-Agents GitHub page.